siddhartha-gadgil/ProvingGround/docs/HoTT.md

+---
+title: HoTT
+layout: page
+---

-# Provingground - HoTT
+## Provingground - Basic Homotopy Type theory implementation

 These notes concern the object _HoTT_, which has the core implementation of homotopy type theory.
-Implementation details are (rather, will be) in the [scaladocs](http://siddhartha-gadgil.github.io/ProvingGround/).

 The major components of homotopy type theory implemented in the object HoTT are